Ruger Security-Six: Service-Six

 After a few months of production, Ruger renamed the fixed-sight version of the Security-Six the Service-Six or alternatively, the "Police Service-Six".
 This was largely a marketing decision and an attempt to capitalize on the lucrative law enforcement service revolver market.
 The Service-Six was normally chambered in .357 Magnum, though Ruger also built versions in .38 Special and 9mm Luger (Parabellum) for some police orders.
 The U.S. Military contracted for the fixed-sight .38 Special variant adding a lanyard ring to the butt and designating it the M108.
 It was to replace aging Smith & Wesson Model 10 for issuing to air crews and military police.
 The 9mm variant featured cylinder chambers bored to headspace the cartridge on the case mouth instead of the rim, using a patented spring moon clip to permit extraction of the fired case.
 These alterations allowed the rimless 9mm cartridge to be used in a revolver design.
 Barrel length options for the Service-Six included 2.75 and 4 inches.
 The 9mm was also marketed under the designation M109.

 Speed-Six

 Incorporating fixed sights and a round-butt frame, and available in .357 Magnum, .38 Special, .38 S&W (.38-200), and 9mm Luger, the Speed-Six was intended for use by plainclothes detectives and others desiring a more concealable handgun.
 The .38 S&W variant (in England known as the .380 British or .38-200) was equipped with a military-style lanyard ring, and was sold to law enforcement organizations in India.
+The .357 Magnum, two and three quarter inch barreled version was the agency issue sidearm to Special Agents of the former Immigration and Naturalization Service, until the agency adopted a .40 caliber semiautomatic pistol in the mid 1990’s.
 The .357 Magnum version was standard issue for the Royal Ulster Constabulary, who, unlike most police officers in the United Kingdom, were routinely armed, but was phased out in 2003 and replaced by the Glock 17, with 15 examples continuing to be issued as duty weapons in 2012.